-How Much Are PODS for Moving in 2022?
+How Much Are PODS for Moving?
+(Price Guide)

 Moving is a stressful ordeal full of boxes, packing tape, and exclamations of, “Honey, where is my…?”
 Thankfully, as technology has advanced, so, too, has the moving industry.
 Instead of packing your home into a box truck and paying an eye-watering amount, PODS offers an easier way to move.
-Let’s find out what you need to know about PODS for moving and how much they cost.
+Local moves can cost as little as $800, while cross-country moves can run you more than $6,000.
+Let’s find out what you need to know about PODS for moving.

 What Are PODs?